mahdibaghban27/RobotIndoorNav-Bench/README.md

 - The evaluation is simulation-only.
 - Localization is provided by the simulator baseline.
 - Each planner/scenario pair was repeated three times.
-- The humanoid locomotion model is simplified; realistic motion for a 29-DOF humanoid would require whole-body dynamics, gait generation, balance control, and greater computational resources.
+- The humanoid locomotion model is simplified.
+Realistic motion for a 29-DOF humanoid would require whole-body dynamics, gait generation, balance control, and greater computational resources.

 ## Author

 **Mahdi Baghban Ghalehchi**
 Cognitive Architectures for Robotics — COGAR K3 Project
-University of Genoa, DIBRIS